alexbeloi/nn-holdem/README.md

 # nn-holdem
 Code to build and teach a neural network to play a game of texas hold'em.
-The code includes a bare-bones hold'em table that even human players can play on via console.
+The code includes a bare-bones console hold'em table, neural network, and neural network trainer.
+A human players can play on via console but it would be nice to add a GUI frontend.

 As of this writing, it has all of the features originally intended to be designed.